Tamsin Stuart Art

 But this fella has only got one thing on his mind and it's not snoozing!

-My focused fox completes my Winter Collection 2019, which has now been turned into greeting cards.
+My focused fox completed my Winter Collection 2019, which was turned into greeting cards.

 Burst